-BTK Killer's Kansas home searched in connection to unsolved missing persons and murder cases
+BTK killer's Kansas home searched in connection to unsolved missing persons and murder cases

-Oklahoma authorities have named Dennis Rader, also known as the "BTK Killer," as the prime suspect in multiple unsolved missing persons and murder cases — and on Wednesday, police officers searched his former residence to collect new evidence.
+Oklahoma authorities have named Dennis Rader, also known as the "BTK" serial killer, as the prime suspect in multiple unsolved missing persons and murder cases — and on Wednesday, police officers searched his former residence to collect new evidence.

 The Osage County Sheriff's Office announced in a news release that investigators conducted a search at Rader's former Park City, Kansas, home to collect evidence in connection with the case of Cynthia Dawn Kinney, who went missing in Pawhuska, Oklahoma, in 1976.